Eddie4k-code/BuyTicket/ReadME.md

   <p>Docker is used for containerization in this application.
 Each service is packaged into a Docker container, which encapsulates its dependencies and provides consistency across different environments.
 Docker containers are lightweight, portable, and enable efficient deployment and scaling of microservices.</p>

   <h4>NATS</h4>
   <p>NATS (NATS Streaming or NATS.io) is utilized for inter-service communication within the microservices architecture.
-It provides a lightweight and scalable messaging system that enables services to communicate asynchronously.
-NATS ensures reliable
+It provides a lightweight and scalable messaging system that enables services to communicate asynchronously.</p>

   <h4>NGINX</h4>